adelra/kaggle_credit/README.md

 Area Under the Curve of the Receiver Operator Characteristic shows how well our binary classifier can distinguish between our two classes.
 This comes handy as we want to know what is the True Positive Rate (TPR) and False Positive Rate (FPR) of our model and this one figure will give us the answer to both.
+An important reason for using AUC-ROC is that since our data is imbalanced the model can get a high precision only with predicting the whole validation data as 0.
+Which we know is not a correct behavior.

 Other potential metric to use: